hello-nrfcloud/backend/features/MultipleNRFCloudAccounts.feature.md

 <!-- @retry:tries=5,initialDelay=5000,delayFactor=1 -->

-Soon the shadow for `${fingerprint_deviceId}` in the `exeger` account has been requested
+Soon the shadow for `${fingerprint_deviceId}` in the `acme` account has been requested

-## Verify a Nordic device sends shadow data to nRF Cloud, then there is a shadow request with associated API key
+## Verify a Elite device sends shadow data to nRF Cloud and there is a shadow request with the associated API key

-Given I have the fingerprint for a `PCA20035+solar` device in the `nordic` account in `fingerprint`
+Given I have the fingerprint for a `PCA20035+solar` device in the `elite` account in `fingerprint`

 And there is this device shadow data for `${fingerprint_deviceId}` in nRF Cloud